iris-hep/iris-hep.github.io/pages/projects/osg-operations.md

 - Retzke, K., Weitzel, D., Bhat, S., Levshina, T., Bockelman, B., Jayatilaka, B., ... & Wuerthwein, F. (2017, October).
 GRACC: New generation of the OSG accounting.
 In Journal of Physics: Conference Series (Vol. 898, No. 9, p.
 092044).
 IOP Publishing. [https://doi.org/10.1088/1742-6596/898/9/092044](https://doi.org/10.1088/1742-6596/898/9/092044)
 - Levshina, T., Sehgal, C., Bockelman, B., Weitzel, D., & Guru, A. (2014, June).
 Grid accounting service: state and future development.
 In Journal of Physics: Conference Series (Vol. 513, No. 3, p.
 032056).
 IOP Publishing. [https://doi.org/10.1088/1742-6596/513/3/032056](https://doi.org/10.1088/1742-6596/513/3/032056)

+## Curation of a uniform Runtime Environment via CVMFS

+The heterogeneity of OSG comes with considerable challenges to the applications running in this environment.
+To address these challenges, CERN developed a product, CVMFS, for the LHC community that allows curation of a uniform runtime environment across all compute resources globally.
+OSG has adopted this approach to support all of open science.
+OSG-LHC operates part of the infrastructure necessary to achieve this.

+## Accomplishments

 ### XRootD Monitoring Shoveler

+OSG-LHC operations provides infrastructure for the researcher to enable data transfer to their workflows on compute resources.
+XRootD is the underlying technology to facilitate this.
+In order to track data access in the accounting system, accounting information must be collected from all of the XRootD servers.
+By performing scale tests, team has found instability in the UDP-based data access metric collection native to XRootD.
+Details of these tests can be found in the reports section below.
 To aid in the collection of XRootD monitoring packets, the OSG operations team and DOMA developed the [XRootD Monitoring Shoveler](https://github.com/opensciencegrid/xrootd-monitoring-shoveler).
-The shoveler receives the UDP monitoring packets from an XRootD server and "shovels" them to the OSG message bus.
 The architecture of the shoveler is shown in Figure 2.
+The shoveler makes the metric passing more resiliant to packet loss by leveraging the OSG message bus.
+It does this by repackaging the raw UDP packets on the server and then sending them out through more stable TCP stream connections to the bus.
+Ultimately the shoveler is responsible for ensuring data access accounting data is collected in a reliable way.

 <figure class="figure">
   <img src="/assets/images/XRootDMonitoringDiagram.png" class="img-fluid" alt="XRootD Shoveler Architecture">
   <figcaption class="figure-caption">Figure 2: XRootD shoveler receives monitoring packets and forwards them to the OSG message bus.</figcaption>
 </figure>

-### Curation of a uniform Runtime Environment via CVMFS

-The heterogeneity of OSG comes with considerable challenges to the applications running in this environment.
-To address these challenges, CERN developed a product, CVMFS, for the LHC community that allows curation of a uniform runtime environment across all compute resources globally.
-OSG has adopted this approach to support all of open science.
-OSG-LHC operates part of the infrastructure necessary to achieve this.

 ## Reports